KlipperScreen/KlipperScreen/docs/Troubleshooting/Network.md

 # Wi-Fi networks not listed

 !!! tip "First start"
-    The initial scan may take a couple of minutes, first be patient before assuming it's an issue
+    The initial scan may take a while, first be patient before assuming it's an issue

+The network panel requires network-manager to function, (if you are using a fork this may not be the case)

 Check if network-manager is installed: